 A visual encryption scheme.
 A message is encoded in the difference of these two random dot patterns.
 I tried to add noise into the encoded message to make the resulting similarities in the patterns less obvious to the eye.

-Okay, it's not really NSA-grade, that's why only four stars.
+Okay, it's not really NSA-grade.
 But it's a Playfair cipher, using the following key:

 $square = "WINDY".
 "ABCEF".
 "GHKLM".
 "OPQRS".
 "TUVXZ";